Outpatient clinic, hospital, and orphanage in Grand Bassam, Ivory Coast

-The Centre d'Espoir also provides emergency aid for families who have become completely destitute.
+The Centre l'Espoir (Center of Hope) also provides emergency aid for families who have become completely destitute.
 Today, up to 25,000 cases a year are handled in its social services office.
-Among other things, the aid consists of covering school costs or rent, granting micro-credits to destitute women, and programs against malnutrition.
+Among other things, the aid consists of covering school costs or rent, the lending of microcredits to destitute women, and programs against malnutrition.

 The orphanage is a success story.
-Over the past 20 years, several hundred children have passed through the Centre of Hope.
-They have all been enrolled in school and have been able to learn professions.
+Over the past 20 years, several hundred children have passed through the Center of Hope.
+They were all enrolled in school and able to learn professions.
 Some of them have even returned to relatives.
 The majority of the children in the orphanage were infected with HIV from their mothers at birth.
 Daily medication ensures their survival.
 Half of the caregivers are also HIV positive.
 All children share the same fate, they help each other and are one big family.

 Marie Odile Gabet, from France, has been working in the outpatient clinic and social office since 2014.
 This enables Lotti Latrous to rest her lungs, which have been damaged by severe tuberculosis, and to occasionally recover in Switzerland.
 Since March 2018, the Frenchman Cedric Malik Gulamhoussen has also been part of the team and supports Lotti and Marie Odile in administrative matters and in the maintenance of the centers.